lindowx/lua-dump/README.md

  - *html [true|false]*

-  Print the dump info as html string (or plain text).
+  Print the dump info as html string (or else plain text).

 # Methods #